 - Early submission of Student Course Material ensures timely completion.
 While we specialize in a fast turn-around, this is not always within our control.
 Good quality originals and simple requests are best anytime, and especially for time sensitive work.
 Labor intensive jobs requiring special binding, cutting and pasting, inserts, hand collating, etc., take longer to complete, and contribute to the cost of the package.
-Other production factors are equipment, staffing, and meeting other customers needs.
+Other production factors are equipment, small staffing, and meeting other customers needs.
 You should allow at least 24 hours for completing labor intensive jobs.
 Simple small to large requests with good quality originals result in fast, often within minutes, turn-around.

 - The requirement and cost of course books and other material, difference between "deep" and "required" reading, exams related reading, and the general quality of the package originals (readable vs. unreadable, pages cut off, faded print, heavily inked borders from copied book pages, pages deliberately omitted and not identified, etc.), all impact sales.
 Unless students believe this material is necessary for exams or assignments, many will not buy it.
 We also do optional, reserve and run-on-request material.